 They can receive exemption from capital gains tax (CGT) and a 50% income tax deduction on investments up to £100,000 under the Seed Enterprise Investment Scheme (SEIS).
 If invested in R&D, this could lead to a repayment of up to £33,350 to the company and £50,000 to the investor.

-Under the EIS scheme, investments can be made into larger businesses and an investor can claim income tax relief of up to £300,000 and receive exemption from CGT.
+Under the EIS scheme, investments can be made into larger businesses and, subject to all qualifying conditions being met, an investor can claim income tax relief of up to £300,000, if they make a maximum investment of £1 million in a tax year.
+The investor will also receive exemption from CGT on the disposal of their shares.

 Fast growing businesses often provide rewards through a combination of share based payments and cash, maximising the value of the rewards while controlling the associated tax and National Insurance costs.